captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 This is the living room,
 ---
-that’s the kitchen,
+that is the kitchen,
 ---
-Our bedroom is in there.
+Over there is the bedroom.
 ---
 That’s where we sleep.
 ---